Three ways a father can supercharge kids with starry hope

 1. A good father opens doors

-Dad didn’t hesitate to lift me high to the sky.
+Dad didn’t hesitate to lift me high into the sky.
 He picked me up laughing.

 He loved taking me fishing because that’s the playground of wondrous things.